UnlockedLabs/intro-to-web-dev-curriculum/content/data-and-variables/reading/values-and-data-types/_index.md

 `typeof` is a JavaScript entity known as an **operator**.
 It is similar to a function in that it carries out some kind of action, though the syntax is different from that of functions (notice using `typeof` does not require parentheses).
 {{% /notice %}}

-We will more about operators in upcoming sections.
+We will learn more about operators in upcoming sections.

 There are data types other than string and number, including object and function, which we will learn about in future chapters.